fleaflet/flutter_map/example/tool/geojson/README.md

   These often go without maintainence.
 Additonally, these can depend on FM itself, or have transitive dependencies on other packages FM or the example uses.
 This simplifies FM releases, avoiding needing to override dependencies.
+  It also makes it easier to provide flexibility and to allow the example app to change polygon properties without reparsing the GeoJSON.

 Packing is done by the algortithm in 'pack.dart'.
 It's easy to follow.
 Every decimal coordinate component is scaled to be stored as an integer in 4 bytes.